tmytek/tlkcore-examples/README.md

 1. I called `scanDevices()` but can not find my device via Ethernet.
    * [Action] Please check the following steps
-     1. Make sure your physical connection, PC-device or PC-Router-Device...etc.
+     1. Make sure your physical connection, PC-device or PC-Router-Device, etc.
      2. Make sure your [network setting](#communication-environment).
      3. Check your firewall disabled, if you must enable firewall, please enable outgoing/incoming UDP or enable whitelist UDP ports: 5025, 7025-7040
         * Windows